Hurrah! I'm a Father

 Hurrah!
 I'm a Father or Hurrah!
 I'm a Papa (Hurra, ich bin Papa) is a 1939 German comedy film directed by Kurt Hoffmann and starring Heinz Rühmann, Albert Florath, and Carola Höhn.

 It was shot at the Marienfelde and Tempelhof Studios in Berlin.
 The film's sets were designed by the art directors Heinrich Beisenherz and Alfred Bütow.

 Synopsis

-Peter, a dissolute student, ignores his wealthy farmer father's attempts to get him to reform.
-However, when he finds a small child left in a room with a note attached explaining that he is the child's father he is forced to become a changed man.
-He hires a young woman to act as the child's nurse not realizing that she is really the child's mother.
+Peter, an underachieving student with a slightly debauched lifestyle, ignores his wealthy farmer father's attempts to get him to reform.
+He is forced to change his ways when someone leaves a child in his apartment with a note saying that he is the child's father.
+He hires a young woman to work as the child's nurse, not realizing that she is really the child's mother.